 I have addressed audiences at hundreds of universities and corporate campuses including Harvard, Brown, MIT, Oberlin, Seattle University, Yale, Tufts, MIT, Grinnell, Colgate, Hamilton, Vanderbilt, Smith, Mt.
 Holyoke, Xavier, Morehouse, Whitman, The University of Utrecht, The University of Linkoping, Rollins College, Union College, JP Morgan Chase, and Microsoft.
 I have participated in creative collaborations at the Walker Art Center, The Hammer Museum, the Headlands Center for the Arts, The Ministries of Gender and Culture of Estonia, The Jewish Museum in New York, Mocca: The Amsterdam Cultural Education Foundation, and the Merz Foundation in Turin.

 What else?
 Time Magazine named me one of the most influential leaders of my generation.
 I had a ball writing a parenting blog for The Root for a year.
 In another fortuitous moment of grace, Mike Nichols invited me to co-star in his wicked smart film, Primary Colors, with Emma Thompson and John Travolta.
 I did and had an amazing time playing, well, myself at that age.
 Most recently I worked with the amazing Jill Soloway and appeared on the powerful Amazon series Transparent.

-When I'm not doing all of the above, I write and develop television projects, and teach a week-long master class for writers, philosophers, dreamers, type As, and visual artists, at various locations around the world.
+When I'm not doing all of the above, I write and develop television projects, and teach a week-long master class for creatives at various locations around the world.